ACT Veterans Grants Program

-Non-recurrent grants of up to $5,000 (GST exclusive) are available for projects which will be completed by 31 December 2020 that support the Program’s funding priorities.
-However, at the delegate’s discretion, this amount may be increased to $7,500 in exceptional circumstances, where the application can demonstrate a high level of value to the veteran community.
+Non-recurrent grants of up to $10,000 (GST exclusive) are available for projects which will be completed by 31 July 2021 that support the program’s funding priorities.

 If more than one organisation applies for funding to work together to deliver a project, the total funding provided for the project cannot exceed $5,000.

 A total funding pool of $70,000 (GST exclusive) is available through the 2020‑21 Veterans Grant Program across all funding priorities.
 A further $10,000 will be available in a second round to provide funding later in the 2020-21 financial year, for amounts up to $2,000.

 Eligible applicants must meet all of the following criteria:

 – The applicant organisation must be one of the following:

 b) A not-for-profit organisation with other legal status

 c) A not-for-profit organisation in an auspice arrangement with one of the above (a or b)